-The trust's financial position for the year to 31 August 2019 demonstrates total income of £8,322,000 with a total funds balance as at 31 August 2019 of £7,660,000.
+The trust's financial position for the year to 31 August 2021 demonstrates total income of £11,116,000 with a total funds balance as at 31 August 2021 of £9,338,000.

 The reserves will be utilised for continuous improvements and for projects for the repair and replacement of educational equipment and materials.
-Reserves will also be allocated to the repair, replacement and updating of the academy's buildings, its plant, equipment and contents.
+Reserves will also be allocated to the repair, replacement and updating of the academy's buildings, its plant, equipment and contents and to contribute to any school costs involved in the Schools Rebuilding Programme.